 Our supportive housing residence at 765 Montreal Road will be a 42-unit apartment-style residence with occupancy planned for the beginning of 2020.

 If you would like to know more about how the government funding will help us build our new supportive housing facility, take a listen to Deirdre Freiheit talk about our new residence on the Rick Gibbons Show.

 For more information on Shepherds of Good Hope breaking ground on 765 Montreal Road building, please click here.

 Q: Where will the new facility be located?

 A: Our new supportive housing facility will be located at 765 Montreal Road (at the corner of Montreal Road and Lang’s Road).
-This facility is our sixth supportive housing facility.
-Our five other supportive housing facilities are located across the City of Ottawa, from Kanata to downtown, and with this new facility, our services will now span out to the East end.
+This facility is our fifth supportive housing facility.
+Our four other supportive housing facilities are located across the City of Ottawa, from Kanata to downtown, and with this new facility, our services will now span out to the East end.

 Q. When will the new facility be open?